escheive/Facenook/README.md

 - I ran into problems with styling Django default forms and models but overcame those hurdles.
 - I ran into quite a few problmes with Tailwind, will probably opt for Bulma next time around

+## Resolved Problems
+- During my initial deployment, I ran into an issue that wouldn't let me deploy.
+I followed a suggestion online that blamed collectstatic and said to disable collectstatic.
+I did so that I could reach mvp in time.
+After mvp I could not get Tailwind to function properly, re enabling collectstatic fixed the problem and I was able to deploy with it enabled.
+Not sure exactly what changed but problem is resolved.

 ## Citations

 ### Used tailwind for my primary css needs